This is the day that the Lord has made; let us rejoice and be glad in it. Luke 24:34

 through him who lives and reigns with you and the Holy Spirit, one God, now and for ever.
 Amen

 - Hymn to the Risen Christ

 - Psalm 16

 On the first day of the week, Mary of Magdala came to the tomb early in the morning, while it was still dark, and saw the stone removed from the tomb.
 So she ran and went to Simon Peter and to the other disciple whom Jesus loved, and told them “They have taken the Lord from the tomb, and we don’t know where they put him.”

-The empty tomb of Easter morning is God’s vindication of his Son’s life among us: that no tomb can contain the mercy and hope of God.
+Today we stand, with Peter and John and Mary, at the entrance of the empty tomb; with them, we wonder what it means.
 The Christ who challenged us to love one another is risen and walks among us!
 All that he taught – compassion, love, forgiveness, reconciliation, sincerity, selflessness for the sake of others – is vindicated and affirmed if he is truly risen.
 The empty tomb should not only console us and elate us, it should challenge us to embrace the life of the Gospel.
 With Easter faith, we can awaken the promise of the empty tomb in every place and moment we encounter on our journey through this life.